-The fellowship program consists of daily educational conferences and rounds.
-Conferences include weekly didactic lectures in IR, IR Chief Rounds (a case-based conference), liver tumor conference and biweekly dialysis access conference.
-There are monthly Morbidity and Mortality and Research conferences.
-Each day fellows review the previous day's cases with the attending staff to learn about the technical and clinical points important to that case.
+The residency programs consist of daily educational conferences and rounds.
+Conferences include weekly didactic lectures in interventional radiology, IR Chief Rounds (a case-based conference), liver tumor conference and biweekly dialysis access conference.
+There are monthly Morbidity and Mortality, research and coding conferences.
+Each day fellows review the previous day's cases with the attending staff to learn about the technical and clinical points important to the cases.

 Both clinical and laboratory research are performed at the University of Pennsylvania.
-All fellows have the opportunity to participate in research with a mentor within the program; this often leads to fellows presenting papers at the annual Society of Interventional Radiology (SIR) and many other meetings.
-Interventional Radiology division members speak at several annual Continuing Medical Education (CME) courses which fellows are encouraged to attend.
+All residents have the opportunity to participate in research with a mentor within the program; this often leads to residents presenting papers at the annual Society of Interventional Radiology (SIR) and many other meetings.
+Interventional Radiology division members speak at several annual Continuing Medical Education (CME) courses which residents are encouraged to attend.

 Interventional Radiology, Program Director

 Shilpa Reddy, MD